ShaileshRawat1403/sans_serif_sentiments/technical-writing/technical-writing-for-beginners/README.md

 - Writers, marketers, and content folks curious about tech
 - Career changers who love explaining things clearly
 - Developers or designers who want to improve their own docs
-- Recruiters or hiring managers trying to understand this field
+- Recruiters or hiring managers trying to understand the field
 - Anyone tired of guessing what a “Technical Writer” actually does

 No prior experience needed.
 Just curiosity and empathy.